gitpod-io/gitpod-status/examples/README.md

 # CONTENT

-This directory contains your Application Incidents.
+This directory contains a few examples that serve as quick reference when updating/adding new incidents.

-More information about the usage of this directory in [the documentation](https://docs.statusfy.co).
+More information about files in here can be found in [the documentation](https://docs.statusfy.co).